Jamir-boop/bettercomments/README.md

 ---

-## ⚠ Known Issue: Image Capture in Bots
+## ⚠ Known Issue: Image not showing when re-opening taskbot

-If you're working with bot actions that involve image capture or screen recording, make sure **"Secure Recording" is disabled** in your Control Room settings.
+Make sure **"Secure Recording" is disabled** in your Control Room settings.

 ![issue.png](img/issue.png)